The Scorion e-portfolio system within HBO-ICT at the HvA

 Within the propaedeutic phase, there is a 10-week block with a total of 3 sprints.
 At the beginning of each sprint, the student formulates a learning objective for that sprint and at the end he then submits his products.
 These form the 'data points'.
 "Important to mention is that the student himself can also create a data point to provide evidence," Berends points out.

 There are several measuring moments (for an example, see Figure 1).
 When assessing at the end of a sprint, there is a sprint review where the professional product is looked at.
 There are also retrospectives during a sprint where collaboration and other professional skills are looked at.
 In between, there is a standard coaching session at each block and a look 'under the bonnet' at an expert review.
 "This coaching further varies per semester/module," Jedeloo says.
 It is done in different places in different ways.
-Coaching can be from the coach, study advisor, (subject) teachers, peers and students.
+Coaching can be from the coach, study advisor, (subject) lecturers, peers and students.
 "We therefore find it very important that the system is accessible to external people," says Berends.

 At the end of the three sprints, the decision committee looks carefully at the student's portfolio.
 The assessment process has recently become more formalised.
 Thus, the decision committee consists of three people, with the coach allowed to give advice.
 A decision procedure was created for this, to take out the unwanted assessor effects.
 "In such a committee, of course, there should also be someone who has a good view of the teaching that comes next in that period.
 There should also be calibration above all decision committees".